A Unified Framework for Zero-Shot Reinforcement Learning: Direct Representations

-A canonical example of such an embedding arises in goal-conditioned RL (GCRL)~\cite{andrychowicz2017hindsight, levy2017learning, chebotar2021actionable, eysenbach2022contrastive, park2023hiql, schaul2015universal}, a special case of zero-shot RL in which tasks correspond to reaching specific goals.
-In this setting, the reward embedding emerges naturally: each task is defined by a goal state to be reached, implying $\mathcal{Z} \equiv \mathcal{S}$.
-In GCRL, task representations come at no additional cost.
-However, restricting the task space to goal-reaching is not intrinsic to direct representations.
-More expressive latent embeddings can be constructed to capture richer task families that extend beyond simple goal-reaching~\cite{frans2024unsupervised, park_foundation_2024}.
+A canonical example of such an embedding arises in goal-conditioned RL (GCRL;~\citealt{schaul2015universal, andrychowicz2017hindsight, levy2018hierarchical, chebotar2021actionable, eysenbach2022contrastive, park2023hiql}), where tasks are limited to goal reaching.
+In this setting, the reward embedding emerges naturally: each task is defined by a goal state, giving rise to the natural identification $\mathcal{Z} = \mathcal{S}$.